plastic-labs/plastic-labs.github.io/content/blog/Achieving SOTA on OpenToM with DSPy.md

 | Att       | 0.519   | 0.446         | **0.58**    | 0.558                           |

 On most of the question types, we see CoT-prompted `gpt-3.5-turbo` compiled with `BootstrapFewShotWithRandomSearch` examples outperforms both CoT-prompted base `gpt-3.5-turbo` as well as `mixtral`, and comes close to `gpt-4-turbo` performance — which is quite impressive!
 The exceptions here are fine, second-order location questions (which outperform `gpt-4-turbo` 🥳) and fine, first-order location questions (which underperform `gpt-4-turbo`).
 Due to budget constraints, we only tested `gpt-3.5-turbo`.

+What's particularly interesting is the performance on the fine, second-order location questions (`Loc(f)(S)`).
+As a reminder, second-order questions inquire about a character's belief of another character's mental state.
+This is the exact type of question the OpenToM authors claim that LMs perform poorly on, yet we saw that with our learned few-shot examples, it outperforms all of the other language models significantly.

 ## Analysis of Augmented Examples